-There are usually a heap of terms and restrictions surrounding commission rebates, which is why you’ll almost always see the conditional, “We offer up to X%” language.
+Alongside REX's eligibility criteria, there are usually a heap of terms and restrictions surrounding commission rebates.
+This is why you’ll almost always see the conditional, “We offer up to X%” language.

-One of the ways REX attempts to offset its discounted rates is by upselling existing customers to use other REX services — in particular, REX Home Loans and REX Insurance.
+One of the ways REX attempts to offset its discounted rates is upselling existing customers on other REX services — in particular, REX Home Loans and REX Insurance.